Redditch Library Consultation

 - Lower ground floor dedicated for partners and third parties to use

 For more information about the Redditch Library relocation see the Redditch District Council website.

 Have your say

 Please provide your thoughts about the proposed relocation of the Redditch Library by following the link and completing the voluntary survey:

 This survey has now closed.

 By completing this voluntary survey you agree to your responses being collated, processed and analysed by Worcestershire County Council.
 All information provided will be held in accordance with the General Data Protection Regulation (GDPR) and used only to inform our proposals for library change.

-The closing date for responses to this consultation is 24 February 2023.
+The closing date for responses to this consultation was the 24 February 2023.